HouraiTeahouse/HouraiLauncher/README.md

-**NOTE:** For the patching functionality to work, the install directory for both the patcher and the game (it must be the same directory) must be writable without evevated permissions.
+**NOTE:** For the patching functionality to work, the install directory for both the patcher and the game (it must be the same directory) must be writable without elevated permissions.
 The game will launch properly, but will not patch over time.
 This includes Window's "Program Files" folder.
 For such situations, we suggest installing under "C:\Games" or something similar.